Wangaratta

 > Learn more: What is Inland Rail?

-At Wangaratta we’re modifying the station precinct and replacing Green Street bridge to allow sufficient clearance for double-stacked freight trains to use the line.
+We’ve modified the station precinct and lowered the track and replaced the Green Street bridge to allow sufficient clearance for double-stacked freight trains to use the line.

 Wangaratta Station Precinct